EmmanuelDiscors/dbbackup-tool/README.md

 - cd to your new dbbackup folder

 Configuration:
-- ajust .env to match your local configration
+- ajust the file .env to match your local configration

-- To logging on smtp, rename and adjust: loggin_config_example.yaml
+- To logging on smtp, rename and adjust: loggin_config_example.yaml to loggin_config.yaml
-to:
-loggin_config.yaml

-- To backup Mysql databases, rename and adjust: mysql-backup-script.config_example.config
+- To backup Mysql databases, rename and adjust: mysql-backup-script.config_example to mysql-backup-script.config
-to:
-mysql-backup-script.config.config

 Work with it:
 - python
 - import dbbackup
-- from dbbackup import check_dbbac
+- from dbbackup import check_dbbackup